cocept/cocept/showcase/_posts/2016-03-02-image-coordinates.md

 					<h1>Image Coordinate Generator</h1>

 					<p>You can use this tool to get coordinates each time you click an image.
-I built it because I needed an easy way to get a long list of coordinates to create a "dot to dot" type animation (as seen on the home page).</p>
+I built it because I needed an easy way to get a long list of coordinates to create a "dot to dot" type animation (as seen <a href="/showcase/animated-dot-to-dot-canvas">here</a>).</p>

 					<p>Feel free to take the source code of this page and modify it yourself - the more useful it can be to the community the better!</p>